Nexmo/nexmo-developer/_tutorials/en/client-sdk/install-node-client-sdk.md

 ---
-title: Install the Client SDK
+title: Install the Client SDK for JavaScript
 description: Install the Client SDK to get the latest functionality for building Programmable Conversation apps.
 ---

-If you are planning to use JavaScript to develop your application, you'll need to install (or update) the latest version of the Client SDK.
+If you are planning to use JavaScript to develop your application, you'll need to install (or update) the latest version of the Client SDK for JavaScript.

 Create a new project directory and change into it.